Skateside/pocket-grimoire-store/plan.md

 The `<input>` elements need to have their values remembered.
 This is mainly to keep track of the settings that have been chosen, and/such as the script that's been chosen.

+## Use WebComponents to create Tabs

+Also create the "range slider with output" as a WebComponent.

+I've had to hack the `Tabs` class to add a `Tabs.create()` function, which returns the instance, setting up the tabs.
+This feels wrong because I'm creating an instance just to ignore it.
+WebComponents might be the better solution as they can create the tabs for me.